 Begin broad and narrow your focus.
 A good comprehensive understanding is vital, but from there you will need to home in on those articles and books which most directly relate to the well-defined research question you intend to address.

-The importance of currency (or timeliness) can vary by discipline and the parameters of your assignment.
+The importance of currency (or timeliness) can vary by discipline and the parameters of your assignment/research goal.
 Keeping apprised of the most current research findings is particularly important in the sciences and medicine, while the social sciences and humanities may benefit from a longer, more historically inclusive approach.
+Regardless of discipline however, it is always wise to keep current in your field of expertise.

 There are several types of lit reviews.
 However, this guide addresses the narrative or traditional review as it is the one required in JSOU courses.